NBA 2K21: MyCareer

-MyCareer, a major part of the series, returns as one of the available game modes.
+MyCareer, a major part of the series, returned as one of the available game modes.
 MyCareer is a career mode in which the player creates their own customizable basketball player and plays through their basketball career.
 Players may make a male or female player, although female player creation is exclusively available on next-gen consoles.
 The Neighborhood also returns to MyCareer, as 2K Beach, in which players can customize their wardrobe, get haircuts and tattoos, and purchase boosts.
 They can also do workouts and run drills to improve their character's attributes at their current team's practice facility.
 Progress in MyCareer may not carry over across generations, due to some changes made exclusively for next-gen.